bifurcationkit/BifurcationKitDocs.jl/docs/src/FoldContinuationPO.md

 ## Setting the jacobian

 In order to apply the newton algorithm to the Fold functional, one needs to invert the jacobian.
 This is not completely trivial as one must compute this jacobian and then invert it.
-You can select the following jacobians for your computations (see below):
+You can select the following jacobian for your computations (see below):

 - `jacobian_ma = AutoDiff()` [Default]: automatic differentiation is applied to the Fold functional and the matrix is then inverted using the provided linear solver.
 In particular, the jacobian is formed.
 This is very well suited for small dimensions  (say < 100)
 - `jacobian_ma = FiniteDifferences()`: same as `jacobian_ma = AutoDiff()` but the jacobian is computed using finite differences.